cashimor/eurorack/bilma/README.md

 additional samples from: pomeroyjoshua (Anu Clap 06, HH Op 04)

 This is a tested circuit.
 The PCB and schematic will work as included in this repository.
 Bugs:
-Access to the USB connector is a bit cramped after placing the PICO on the board.
+Access to the USB connector is a bit cramped after placing the PICO on the board, but it would work with a 90 degree connector.

+The "beat.c" file is for a 16F684 to add a drum sequencer.